What Are Restricted Grants?

 Grants – the Bane of Our Nonprofit Existence?

 We think not, but the solution starts long before the grant is awarded.
 Or even applied for.
 As folks in the finance arena, we are often not consulted when it comes to grant planning.
 And this is unfortunate.

 Too often the bookkeeper learns about a grant when the first payment comes in.
 Then comes the scramble to find out about the grant so it can be recorded properly and managed going forward.
 Often no consideration is given to how grants will be tracked or for the complexity of tracking multiple grants.

-Because there is little uniformity about grants, they can be quite time consuming to apply for and manage.
+Because there is little uniformity among grants, they can be quite time consuming to apply for and manage.

-One organization we worked with started out years ago receiving multiple $5,000 grants from local foundations.
-As they grew they found it became more of a hassle to divvy up program expenses among so many small grants.
+One organization we worked with started out years ago receiving $5,000 grants from various local foundations.
+The organization grew, but the size of the grants did not.
+Eventually it became too much hassle to divvy up program expenses among many small grants.

 The solution?
 Well, you can ask for bigger grants for starters.
 Search out new funders that mesh better with the organization’s increased size.
 Also be willing to drop funders for whom the administration is more trouble than it’s worth.

 Here are two truths that nonprofit leaders need to remember:

 Truth #2 – Accounting staff do not have unlimited capacity.